WitchDevelops/Telia-e-shop/README.md

 | turbo build --filter=web | Builds only the web app.                                                                                      |
 | turbo lint --filter=ui   | Lints only the ui package.                                                                                    |
 | turbo dev --parallel     | Runs development servers for both apps concurrently, potentially improving performance on multi-core systems. |

+## Running Tests in the Monorepo

+1. Run Tests for All Packages : `npm run test` , `turbo test`

+2. Run Tests for Specific Packages.
+If you need to run tests for a specific package, you can use the following commands based on the package's package.json setup.
+For example `./apps/web`.
+Navigate to the web directory and run: `npm run test` or `npx jest`

+3. Run Tests in Watch Mode.
+If you want to run tests in watch mode, which automatically reruns tests when files change: `npm run test:watch`